rust-trust/substrate-pallet/README.md

-# substrate-pallet-template
+# Substrate Pallet Template

-This is a template for a Substrate pallet which lives as its own crate so it can be imported into multiple other runtimes.
-It is based on the ["template" pallet](https://github.com/paritytech/substrate/tree/master/bin/node-template/runtime/src/template.rs) which is included with the [Substrate node template](https://github.com/paritytech/substrate/tree/master/bin/node-template).
+This is a template for a Substrate pallet which lives as its own crate so it can be imported into multiple runtimes.
+It is based on the ["template" pallet](https://github.com/paritytech/substrate/tree/master/bin/node-template/pallets/template) that is included with the [Substrate node template](https://github.com/paritytech/substrate/tree/master/bin/node-template).

 Check out the [HOWTO](HOWTO.md) to learn how to use this for your own runtime module.

-This README should act as a general template for distributing your module to others.
+This README should act as a general template for distributing your pallet to others.

 ## Purpose